 For any mix that achieves a volume five or higher, you’re looking for the same thing: a good balance of the artists you hear from every volume, bring back some old favorites that you heard from once or twice then never again, and of course bring in some new blood to keep things fresh.
 Salsatic Vibrato V does a pretty good of achieving this goal, if I do say so myself.

 For the solid favorites, we of course could not do one of these without Big Bad Voodoo Daddy, who gave us 7 songs on the previous four volumes, so of course they’re back for two more.
 Having thoroughly mined my favorite album of theirs,1 I’m still exporing the rest of their catalog, including returning to This Beautiful Life for “I’m Not Sleeping,” which is, despite its title, not even remotely somnolent, and going for the first time to Save My Soul, their album of New-Orleans-inspired music.
 This latter album is quite possibly my least favorite outing of theirs, but even a “bad” BBVD album is still pretty damned good, and “You Know You Wrong” is a rollicking, fun tune that I couldn’t pass up.
 Eight to the Bar didn’t show up until volume III, but they’ve put in a strong showing since then, with three songs in two volmes.
 This time I stray for the first time past their best, Behind the Eight Ball, to bring you “Calling All Ickeroos!”
 You probably don’t know what an ickeroo is.
 Go listen to the song; you’ll work it out.
 Similarly, Lee Press-On and the Nails showed up in volume III and have been with us ever since.
 For this volume I chose one of their most upbeat tunes: “Enjoy Yourself.”
 This is an old jazz standard, first showing up in 1949 performed by Guy Lombardo, and later covered by various people from Louis Prima to Bing Crosby.
 LPN’s version is a pretty great one, and very emblematic of what makes them perfect for ths mix.
-Plus it’s one of their few songs where it’s not either Lee or his lovely wife Leslie, but rather both.
+Plus it’s one of their few songs where it’s not either Lee or his lovely wife Leslie singing, but rather both.

 Not really a “returning” artist, Lou Bega is actually pretty standard for this mix, although we did miss him last time out.
 But now he’s back with opener “I Got a Girl,” which does a great job of setting the mood for the rest of the volume.
 In the properly returning category, you may remember we hit the soundtrack to Swing way back on volume II.
 Well, now Lisa Stansfield is back again with “Ain’t What You Do,” another old standard, this time all the way from 1939, once sung by Ella Fitzgerald (among others).
 Stansfield’s version is upbeat and appropriately brassy.
 And Koop we haven’t heard from since they named volume III for us, but they’re back as well.
 “Summer Sun” is off their second album, Waltz for Koop, which is perhaps slightly less jazzy and more electro than the excellent Koop Islands, but also a bit more upbeat overall.
 “Sun” is another fantasic Yukimi Nagano vocal,2 just as bright and invigorating as its name implies.
 Meanwhile, we haven’t heard from Royal Crown Revue since volume II, mostly because they’re low on my personal list of retro-swing favorites.3 But they get a good one every now and again, and “Trapped (in the Web of Love)” is pretty hip.
 (And, as an added bonus, it provides our volume title.)
 Finally, ska greats Madness are back again with their magnificent mostly-instrumental “One Step Beyond.”
 Despite basically having only 3 words,4 “One Step Beyond” is an awesome track, fully worthy of inclusion here.